by Angie Best-Boss, Contributing Writer

 This international cooperation and exchange of experience enable us to deliver up-to-date, evidence-based, information and news about endometriosis.

-The Endometriosis Research Center was founded because of the limited research, support, education and awareness for Endometriosis.
+The Endometriosis Research Center was founded because of the limited research, support, education and awareness of Endometriosis.
 No one with this disease should ever feel alone, and one of our goals is to create enough awareness to ensure that women and adolescents – and their loved ones – never have to feel that way again.

 Endometriosis Research at the National Institutes of Health